-Total FY 2020 ECCR Cases Decision making forum that was addressing the issues when ECCR was initiated:
+Total FY 2020 ECCR Cases 2 Decision making forum that was addressing the issues when ECCR was initiated:

-LOOK Cases Federal agency Administrative proceedings Judicial proceedings Other (specify
+Context for ECCR Applications: LOOK Guses Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify below)

-Context for ECCR Applications: decision /appeals below)

 Policy development

 Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

 Other (specify):

+TOTAL -

-TOTAL (the sum of the Decision Making Forums should equal Total FY 2020 ECCR Cases) ns es)
+(the sum of the Decision Making Forums should equal Total FY 2020 ECCR Cases) s es)

 If you indicated above that any of your ECCR cases or projects were initiated in an "other decision making forum, please elaborate here.
+N/A

-&lt;sup>2 An "ECCR case" is a case in which a third-party neutral was active in a particular matter during FY 2020.
+2 An "ECCR case" is a case in which a third-party neutral was active in a particular matter during FY 2020.

 Interagency ECCR Cases and Projects

 Context for ECCR Applications: Included Other Federal Agencies Only Included Non-Federal Participants (e.g., states, Tribes, and non governmental)

 Policy development

 Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

 Other (specify):

-TOTAL
+TOTAL 0

-Context for ECCR Applications: ECCR Cases or projects completed ECCR Cases or Projects sponsored
+Context for ECCR Applications: ECCR Cases or projects completed 3 ECCR Cases or Projects sponsored 4

 Policy development

 Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

 Other (specify):

-TOTAL
+TOTAL 0

-&lt;sup>3 A "completed case" means that neutral third-party involvement in a particular ECCR case ended during FY 2020.
+3 A "completed case" means that neutral third-party involvement in a particular ECCR case ended during FY 2020.
 The end of neutral third-party involvement does not necessarily mean that the parties have concluded their collaboration/negotiation/dispute resolution process, that all issues are resolved, or that agreement has been reached.